The Churches of Puddletown, Tolpuddle and

 Lent is a time when Christians intentionally make room in busy lives to draw nearer to God.
 It’s a period for preparing hearts and minds for the great festival of Easter.
 Lent can be a time to clear away the clutter from our lives through reflection and prayer, and to reassess our priorities.
 God offers us renewal and refreshment, healing and restoration.

-What to bring with you: course book (see sign-up sheet in church)
+What to bring with you: course book

 Tuesdays 7.30 p.m.
 Church Room, Puddletown